Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 When is Rent Due?

-Grace Period: Rent is due at the time and place mentioned in the lease agreement (§ 35-9A-161(c)).
-There is no statutory grace period.
+Grace Period: Rent is due at the time and place that the lease agreement states, since Alabama does not require a grace period (§ 35-9A-161(c)).

-Unpaid Rent: If rent is not paid, the landlord can send a 7-day notice to quit, which gives the tenant seven business days to pay the owed rent plus late fees, or vacate the property (§ 35-9A-421(b)).
+Unpaid Rent: If the tenant does not pay on time, the landlord sends a 7-day notice to quit, explicitly giving the tenant seven business days to pay rent (plus late fees) or vacate the property (§ 35-9A-421(b)).

 Late Fees

-There is no maximum late fee that can be charged by the landlord.
-However, a late fee cannot be considered “unconscionable” (§ 35-9A-143(a)(1)).
+Alabama does not set a maximum late fee that can be charged by the landlord; however does not allow a late fee to be “unconscionable” (§ 35-9A-143(a)(1)).

 NSF Fee